Daemen University Service Animal Policy

 Students who require the use of a Service Animal are encouraged to contact Disability Services Office to register as a student with a disability.
 Additionally, students who plan to live in on- campus housing are strongly encouraged to inform University housing that they plan to have a Service Animal with them in student housing.
 Advance notice of a Service Animal for University housing may allow more flexibility in meeting the student’s requests for housing.

 Staff and faculty with Service Animals are strongly encouraged to contact the Associate Dean of the University

 Visitors may contact the Disability Services Coordinator regarding any questions about bringing a Service Animal on campus.
 Visitors with service animals must comply with the “Responsibilities of Handlers” set forth below.

 A Service Animal’s Handler is solely responsible for the custody and care of the Service Animal and must meet the following requirements:

 1. The Handler must abide by current city, county, and state ordinances, laws,

 and/or regulations pertaining to licensing, vaccination, and other requirements for animals.
 It is the individual’s responsibility to know and understand these ordinances, laws, and regulations.
-The College has the right to require documentation of compliance with such ordinances, laws, and/or regulations, which may include a vaccination certificate.
-The College reserves the right to request documentation showing that the animal has been licensed.
+The University has the right to require documentation of compliance with such ordinances, laws, and/or regulations, which may include a vaccination certificate.
+The University reserves the right to request documentation showing that the animal has been licensed.